subalterngames/procemon/doc/api/dex.md

 - `types` A dictionary of monster types in this dex.
 Key = the name of the type.
 Value = a `MonsterType` object.

 - `color_indices` The indices of colors in the palette mapped to names of monster types.

+- `region` The name of the region of the dex.

+- `region_symbol` A random dingbat for the region.

 - `dst` The output directory of the dex.